ovmarkushyn/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

+The plot shows that the most active interval is between 8 and 9 hours.

 ### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r